THE WHITE PAPER: SCIE¶

 2) suppressed ground-coupled impulse ("seismic silence" in the dossier's seismic framing),

-3) bounded geometric damage footprints (e.g., planar cuts and empty cylindrical voids), and
+3) bounded geometric damage footprints (e.g., planar cuts and bounded vertical voids), and

 4) material-selective coupling phenotypes (conductors vs low-loss dielectrics) that are not well-explained by proximity heating or broad-spectrum mechanical loading alone.

-SCIE is framed here as a provisional time-domain interferometry architecture: non-destructive carrier fields are assumed to intersect to form localized high-field nodes, within which IMD (Interferometric Molecular Dissociation), conductor-regime coupling (CLC/SIH as the default phenotype; ECR as a resonance-specific subtype where argued), dielectric-regime coupling (Coulomb Explosion where asserted), and dielectrophoretic (DEP) body forces can account for the observed selectivity and kinematics.
-The paper therefore advances a constrained mechanism-class reconstruction, not a claim of completed implementation closure.
+SCIE is framed here as a time-domain interferometry architecture: non-destructive carrier fields intersect to form localized high-field nodes, within which material-specific coupling regimes account for the observed selectivity and kinematics.
+The paper therefore advances a constrained mechanism-class reconstruction with explicit engineering-validation lanes.

 0. Terminology and Primitives¶